omerdogan/olives4j-sql/README.md

 	List list = query.list();
 ```

-SQL Annotation
+External SQL and SQL Annotation
 -----

 Olives4j-sql is intended to be able to parse any ordinary sql/plsql script file.
-it use an extension concept, SQL annotation, to add extra behaviour to sql scripts to entegrate with code easier
+it use an extension concept, SQL annotation, which allow adding extra behaviour to sql scripts to integrate sql with code easier
 The SQL annotation is like javadoc annotations

 - SQL annotations may be defined in line or block comments
 - SQL comments must be started with @ sign to be annotation and started with @: binding annotation

-	--@<annotation_name> <annotation parameters>
-    /*@<annotation_name> <annotation parameters>

-SQL api provides #getAnnotations() method to inquire the annotations
+	--@[annotation_name] [annotation parameters]
+	/*@[annotation_name] [annotation parameters]

+	--@:[binding_parameter_name] [binding parameters]
+	/*@:[binding_parameter_name] [binding parameters]

-The following annotations is supported by default and processed by the SQLReader
+There are some special annotations provided by default with the olives4j-sql.

 - @NAMED <NAME> used to name sql queries.
 	SQLReader create SQL with the name defined in @NAMED annotation.
 - @:<bindingParameterName> used to define bindings.
 	SQLReader create SQL with these bindings and properties

+SQL api provides #getAnnotations() method to inquire the annotations.

 Motivation
 ---------------

 Although there are huge number of jdbc related libraries, most of them focus only abstraction of jdbc api and not provide much help for building sql dynamicly.

-Lets take a scenerio for a change on an ordinary database project for searching
+Lets take a scenerio for a sql related change on an ordinary database project

 * Open a sql ide
 * Create/Update the sql query with some inline parameters